 Since 2012, the SustainaBul has been the annual sustainability ranking between Dutch higher education institutions, organized by Studenten voor Morgen.
 Participating educational institutions are assessed using a questionnaire divided into the themes; sustainability in research, education, operational management and the integrated approach.

 With the SustainaBul, Studenten voor Morgen is working on making higher education more sustainable.
 This is done by stimulating the institutions through the competition, but also by sharing the knowledge gained.
 Good education is of crucial importance for a sustainable society.

-Through the years, the SustainaBul has grown into the biggest project Morgen organizes and is unique in its sort.
-This type and scale of classification cannot be found any place elsewhere in the world, completely initiated and voluntarily executed by students.
-From this unique position, the SustainaBul is set to contribute further to making Dutch higher education increasingly more sustainable.
+Over the years, the SustainaBul has grown into the largest project organized by SvM and is unique in its kind.
+This type and format of classification is not fully initiated and performed by students anywhere else.
+From this position, SustainaBul is working on making Dutch higher education more sustainable.

 How does it work?

 The SustainaBul assessment process takes place in two different rounds.
 In the first round, the questionnaire for each institution is completed by rankers (students) on the basis of information available online.
 The outcome of this first ranking and associated feedback will then be shared with the institutions, after which the higher education institutions will be given the opportunity to provide additional evidence for each question in order to improve their score.
 When the deadline for this has passed, the second round for the rankers will begin.
 In this round, the students will again look at the questionnaire.
 The additional evidence provided is included in this assessment.
 The final ranking will then be formed and announced during the Groene Peper (formerly National Day for Sustainability in Higher Education).

 Winners of the SustainaBul 2012-2022

 - 2023: Van Hall Larenstein University of applied sciences